LEEClab/GeneralizedZonalStats/README.md

 if it is all that has "forest" in the middle of file name, put: * forest *;
 if it's all that ends with forest_albers, type: * forest_albers in the white box of LSmetrics (Pattern).

-#### Some important tips for running python script without copying and pasting code
+#### Important tips for running python script without copying and pasting code in Python Grass

-- Use an auxiliary set of five lines as a starter, so you don´t need to type anything else on the terminal
++ Use an auxiliary set of five lines as a starter, so you don´t need to type anything else on the terminal
-- Always type code in the black terminal screen.
++ Always type code in the black terminal screen.
 The python shell in GRASS GIS DO NOT run well all the defs created!!!
-- Remove the command python from inner script.
++ Remove the command python from inner script.
 If you let it there, the code will stop, since from the auxiliary code you already got into python inside GRASS command line.
 However, if you could call a python code from GRASS command line without calling python first, then the auxiliary code would change.
-But I don´t know how to start a large script differently
+But I don´t know how to start a large script differently;

 ### The auxiliary starter code has five lines